hzi-bifo/Quasimodo/README.md

 ```

 ### Download the dataset and reference genomes
 All the sequencing data can be obtained from ENV with accession number: PRJEB32127.
-And the genome sequences of HCMV strains are included in this repo.
+And the genome sequences of HCMV strains and Phix are included in this repo.
 ```shell
 # Download the sequencing data
 ```